 SecureDrop is an open-source whistleblower submission system that media organizations can use to securely accept documents from and communicate with anonymous sources.
 It is currently a project of Freedom of the Press Foundation and was originally created by the late Aaron Swartz.

-SecureDrop aims to help parties communicate securely by using a number of privacy enhancing tools, including Tor, Tails and GPG.
-The system runs on dedicated hardware and is isolated from the media organization's corporate network with a separate firewall.
+SecureDrop aims to help parties communicate securely by using a number of privacy enhancing tools, including Tor, Tails, QubesOS and GPG.
+The system runs on dedicated hardware and is isolated from the media organization's corporate network with a dedicated network firewall.

 SecureDrop provides two web interfaces, both of which are only accessible as hidden services in the Tor network; one that sources use to send messages or upload documents, and one that journalists use to check submitted information and reply to sources.
-All communication happens over the Tor network, submissions are encrypted with GPG, and Tails is used on an air-gapped computer when reviewing the information submitted.
+All communication happens over the Tor network, and submissions are encrypted at rest with GPG.
+Either Tails on an air-gapped computer or QubesOS is used when reviewing the information submitted.

 We appreciate all security concerns brought forth and are constantly striving to keep on top of the latest threats.
-Being pro-active rather than re-active to emerging security issues is a fundamental belief at the Freedom of the Press Foundation.
-We appreciate the community's efforts in creating a more secure world.
+Being proactive rather than reactive to emerging security issues is a fundamental belief at the Freedom of the Press Foundation.
+We appreciate the community's efforts in creating a more secure ecosystem.